mojadita/modula-2/Readme.md

 This software implements a MODULA-2 compiler based on the specification of Niklaus Wirth of 1980.
 The compiler is not yet completed.
 By now, the whole grammar is parsed and the syntactic tree resul of the parsing is shown.
+No sym table checks or validity are done yet.
-The actual compiler is written in ANSI-C, without including the C99 specifications to avoid excessive language dependencies, as a bootstrap compiler.
+The actual implementation compiler is written in ANSI-C, without including the C99 specifications to avoid excessive language dependencies, as a bootstrap compiler.
 Once it is fully operative, a second stage will be initiated, in which the compiler will be rewritten in MODULA-2 in order